 Like I did on the 23rd of February 2015 with the article “Live Blogging about the Oscars Ceremony 2015“, I will write this post on my blog in real-time as I watch the free live streaming of the 88th ceremony of the Academy Awards from Los Angeles, California, USA, using this link:

-This year, the Oscars presentation is going to follow the film producing process
+This year, the Oscars presentation will follow the film producing process.

 Emily Blunt & Charlize Theron present the Oscar for original screenplay

 - Bridge of Spies – Matt Charman, Ethan Coen, and Joel Coen

 - Inside Out – Pete Docter, Meg LeFauve, Josh Cooley, and Ronnie del Carmen